 This section begins with the design process and various concepts of patterning in design (zones, sectors, spirals, flow, etc), permaculture design methodologies and site analysis.
 This provides the framework for a more detailed exploration of the following design systems in permaculture:

-Small Livestock and poultry systems: small & large scale free-range chicken forage systems, chook tractors, chicken house design.
-Also ducks, geese, quail, rabbits, guinea pigs.
+- Small livestock and poultry systems: small & large scale free-range chicken forage systems, chook tractors, chicken house design.
+Also for ducks, geese, quail, rabbits, guinea pigs.

-This section concludes with design strategies for various themes.
+This section concludes with design strategies for various relevant themes

-Fire and other natural desasters (floods, hurricanes, earthquakes, Tsunami & climate change) effects of climate change on increasing frequency and violence of natural desasters
+- Fire and other natural desasters (floods, hurricanes, earthquakes, Tsunami and climate changes), effects of climate change on increasing frequency and violence of natural desasters.

 4. Invisible Structures

-Bioregionalism and Transition planning sets the tone for this section followed by community economics and ethical investment, legal structures, land access, land ownership, settlement structures and characteristics of eco-villages.
-This section opens social factors, strategies for planing and implementation of waste recycling and die urban waste water treatment and strategies city centers, suburbs, towns, forest ecology, community gardens, municipal farms and other municipality-funded farming systems.
+Bioregionalism and transition planning sets the tone for this section followed by community economics and ethical investment, legal structures, land access, land ownership, settlement structures and characteristics of eco-villages.
+This section opens social factors, strategies for planning and implementation of waste recycling and urban waste water treatment as well as strategies for city centers, suburbs, towns, forest ecology, community gardens, municipal farms and other municipality-funded farming systems.